petermr/openVirus/ACHITECTURE.md

 # Architecture

 An evolving overview of the ContentMine architecture, used for openVirus.
-This architecture has eveolved over many years but the CProject, and pipeline are now fairly stable.
+This architecture has evolved over many years but the CProject, and pipeline are now fairly stable.
 NOTE: this is OpenNotebook so we record it as it happens.
 We'll make it prettier later!
 Maybe in `dotty`.

 ![text](./assets/architecture20200407.png)